therealadityashankar/die-roboter/README.md

 # Die Roboter

-A TypeScript library for simulating and controlling robot arms with Three.js.
+A TypeScript library for simulating and controlling robot arms with Three.js, designed to integrate with enable3d for real-time physics simulation.

 <p align="center">
   <img src="docs/SO101.png" alt="SO101 Robot" width="600">